 Reasonable grasp of research principles in effective coaching and an understanding in applying theoretically driven interventions for different performers in different situations.
 Basic evidence and principles will be applied to the case study.

-Develop a critical understanding of within person discrepancies (e.g., where am I and where would i like to be) and between person discrepancies (i.e., where am I and where would the coach like me to be [and vice versa]).
+Critically understand the coach athlete relationships at the within person level (e.g., where am I and where would I like to be) and the between person level (i.e., where am I and where would the coach like me to be [and vice versa]).